CouchCMS/Documentation/src/contents/tutorials/portfolio-site/about-us.md

 ![](../../../../assets/img/contents/portfolio-site-16.gif)

 Refresh _about.php_ by revisiting it in your browser.
-Go to the admin section and click on _about.php_ in the list on the left.<br/>
+Go to the admin section and click on _about.php_ in the list on the left.
 The right panel should now display the following -

 ![](../../../../assets/img/contents/portfolio-site-17.png)

-As you can see, Couch has now created the two editable regions for you.<br/>
+As you can see, Couch has now created the two editable regions for you.
 Try editing the contents in them and revisit _about.php_ after saving your changes.
 Your changes should now appear on the website.

 The editable tag, particularly the richtext type, has a plethora of options that you can set to tailor the created editable region to your client's need.
 Please consult the [documentation](../../../../concepts/editable-regions.html) for details. {.success}

-This is all that is needed to make a single page editable.<br/>
+This is all that is needed to make a single page editable.
-To further refine the experience for your client, a few minor enhancements can be made.<br/>
+To further refine the experience for your client, a few minor enhancements can be made.
 The name of the template appears as _about.php_ in the admin panel.
-Let us make it appear as About Us.<br/>
+Let us make it appear as About Us.
 Couch has a tag named template.
 Add the following line containing the template tag to somewhere at the top of the page (below the boilerplate PHP include code we added, of course) -

 ```